 Nationally, more than 13,000 people are waiting for a liver to become available, and there are far from enough organs to meet the demand.
 Living donors expand the pool of available donations

 Yale Medicine transplant surgeons accept patients who call the Yale New Haven Transplantation Center (YNHTC) directly or whose doctors have recommended them for a transplant.
-If we find a patient is eligible for a transplant, we will add them to the national transplant waiting list.
+If they find a patient is eligible for a transplant, they will add them to the national transplant waiting list.

 What is the experience of liver transplant surgery like for the patient?